*SPOILER ALERT! *

 She

-denied his assumption, shaking her head.
+shook her head, refusing his assumption.
 “No, no, it’s not impossible…”

 “It